We are here to help you with...

 The Writing Center promotes effective written communication across disciplines by offering personalized, collaborative tutorials and outreach initiatives, which emphasize writing as a process and empower students to write with confidence in their academic and professional pursuits.

 The Writing Center aspires to be a safe place for students to work on all stages of the writing process with the personalized assistance of experienced tutors who instill confidence and guide students toward successful writing practices.

 "The Writing Center has had a huge impact in my life as a student, of course, but most of all,

 the people there that help me—I got to know them better, as well."
 (Elaine S., OTA program)

-Amber (she/her) received her A.A. and A.A.S from Stark State.
+Amber (she/her) received her A.A. and A.A.S from Stark State, where she also published several articles in the Stark Voices newsletter - including an article on the Writing Center!
 She then proceeded to get her B.A. in English from Kent State Stark.
-Next Fall, she will be starting the daunting task of going for an M.F.A in Creative Writing.
+Currently, she is studying for her M.A. in English at KSU.
 She loves coffee more than anything and spends far too much time cleaning up cat hair from her clan of kitties.
 She bounced between retail jobs before settling as a Writing Assistant here at Stark State.
-She hopes that her M.F.A. will lead her to new and exciting opportunities.
+She hopes that her M.A. will lead her to new and exciting opportunities.